Mackenzie Thorpe confirmed as the race’s official artist for 2019

 Welcome to Yorkshire has selected international artist Mackenzie Thorpe as the official artist for the 2019 Tour de Yorkshire.

 Mackenzie, who has strong connections with Yorkshire, has unveiled a unique collection of images in which he has captured and celebrates both the race and ‘our inspirational county’.
-The collection features four works, entitled Yorkshire Coast, Over Moor and Dale, Riding with Grandad and The Boy Without a Bike.
+The collection features five pictures, entitled Yorkshire Coast, Over Moor and Dale, Riding with Grandad, The Boy Without a Bike and The Fastest.

 Mackenzie’s work is rooted in authenticity, packed with emotional expression and speaks of hope, love, struggle and challenge – values which align perfectly with the spirit of Tour de Yorkshire.